xzbdmw/clasp.nvim/README.md

     config = function()
         require("clasp").setup({
             pairs = { ["{"] = "}", ['"'] = '"', ["'"] = "'", ["("] = ")", ["["] = "]", ["<"] = ">" },
+            -- If called from insert mode, do not return to normal mode. keep_insert_mode = true,
         })

         -- jumping from smallest region to largest region